Please provide your zip code to see plans in your area.

 There are some exceptions, but this is an area where you’ll want to do your homework before making a decision, as your out-of-pocket costs under Original Medicare (without a Medigap plan) could be significant, depending on your healthcare needs.

 Maybe you’re part of the majority of Medicare beneficiaries who have Original Medicare, but you want to give Medicare Advantage a try (as noted by Kaiser Family Foundation, this transition is more likely among people who tend to have lower health care spending).
-During open enrollment, you can switch to any Medicare Advantage plan available in your area, as long as you don’t have end-stage renal disease (and starting in 2021, even people with end-stage renal disease will have access to all of the available Medicare Advantage plans during open enrollment).
+During open enrollment, you can switch to any Medicare Advantage plan available in your area.

 Once you switch, you’ve got a one-year “trial period” during which you can switch back to Original Medicare and still have access to guaranteed-issue Medigap coverage — assuming you had a Medigap plan before you switched to Medicare Advantage and this was your first time switching to a Medicare Advantage plan.

 The trial period provision makes it easier to try out Medicare Advantage, but it’s still important to read the fine print before you decide.
 You may be enticed by a zero-premium plan (keeping in mind that you’ll still have to pay premiums for Medicare Part B), but be sure to account for the scope of the provider network, and the out-of-pocket exposure.

-Medicare Advantage plans can have maximum out-of-pocket limits as high as $7,550 in 2022, (most plans tend to have out-of-pocket limit in 2018 was $5,187), and that does not include out-of-pocket costs for prescription drugs under an integrated Part D benefit.
+Medicare Advantage plans can have maximum out-of-pocket limits as high as $7,550 in 2022, (most plans tend to have out-of-pocket limits that are lower than that), and that does not include out-of-pocket costs for prescription drugs under an integrated Part D benefit.
 So keep the big picture in mind when you’re considering possible options for the coming year.

 Regardless of the specifics of your situation, you owe it to yourself to check into the options that are available during open enrollment.
 If the options seem overwhelming, you can talk with an agent licensed to discuss Medicare coverage by calling one of our enrollment partners at 1-844-309-3504.